dreamhead/moco/moco-doc/apis.md

 #### JSON
 **@Since 1.0.0**

 If your request is a JSON request, you can use `req.json` to visit your json object.

+**Note** that make sure your request is a JSON request, otherwise an exception will be thrown.

 * Java